 Hunt Emerson's drawings are copyright © Hunt Emerson, used with permission.

-Roger Landridge's drawings are copyright © Roger Landridge, used with permission.
+Roger Langridge's drawings are copyright © Roger Langridge, used with permission.

 The photograph of Bill Titcombe is copyright © Olly Day, used with permission.